andro2157/DiscordTokenProtector/README.md

 * Some anti-virus flags DiscordTokenProtector because it can start with Windows.
 I provided builds without the autostart.

+* DiscordTokenProtector doesn't seem to work well on Windows 7

 ## Compilation

 To compile this you'll need to include these following libraries: